Dr. Bob Kizlik

 distance between three inches and six inches is the same as the

-distance between none inches and twelve inches.
+distance between nine inches and twelve inches.
 In a room

 thermometer, the difference in degrees between 72 Fahrenheit and 78